Mickey Mouse (film series): List of films

 The following is a list of Mickey Mouse films.
 The early films released by Celebrity Productions (1928–1929) and Columbia Pictures (1930–1932) were distributed by region and state, so there is no definitive release date.
 The dates used in the list from 1928 to mid-1932 are shipping dates, reflecting when the Disney studio shipped the completed films to the distributors, per the 2018 Disney Enterprises book Mickey Mouse: The Ultimate History.
 The shorts released by United Artists (1932–1937) and RKO Radio (1937–1940) have official release dates announced by the distributors.

+The list does not include shorts where Mickey Mouse appears outside of the Mickey Mouse series, such as appearances in short films starring other characters in their own film series, segments from feature films (such as The Sorcerer's Apprentice), nor shorts of Mickey Mouse made as part of the episodes of the television series Mickey Mouse Works.

 Gray headers indicate black-and-white films, while yellow headers indicate color films.